guigann/ms-teachers-management/README.md

 ## Microservice for Teachers Management.

 ### Description
 This system uses a feign client to map Instructors to Teachers.
+Made using a variation of Hexagonal architecture.
+This is the producer.
+That is the <a href="https://github.com/guigann/ms-teachers-management-consumer" target="_blank"> consumer</a>.

 ### How to Run
 1. Clone the repository